-Thank you for purchasing the Motion Pro Chain Breaker and Riveting Tool.
-This tool is designed for light to medium-duty use.
-It will break chains up to size #630, press master link plates on chains up to #530, and rivet hollow nosed master link pins on chains up to #630.
+Thank you for purchasing the Motion Pro Chain Breaker and Riveting Conversion Kit, P/N 08-0403.
+Combined with the 08-0066 Chain Press Tool, it will break chains up to size #630, press master links up to size #532 and rivet hollow-nosed master links on chains up to #630.
 For heavy-duty applications or for solid-nosed riveting please refer to Motion Pro part number 08-0135 Jumbo Chain Tool and part number 08-0142 Quad Stake Riveting Tool.